beaverbuilder/documentation/docs/beaver-builder/developer/conditionally-hidden-content.md

 3. Check your post modules and archives and make sure the hidden data is not showing in the excerpt.

-4. The plugin will self-deactivate after activation and running.
+4. This plugin with self-deactivate after it runs.
 You can then delete it.